 Furthermore, those with medical conditions such as Crohn’s or coeliac disease may be advised by their doctors to supplement with B12 depending on their condition.

-Sona Vitamin B12 – Methylcobalamin 500μg is the active enzyme form of vitamin B12, which the body can retain for longer.
+Sona Vitamin B12 – Methylcobalamin 500μg contains the active enzyme form of vitamin B12, which the body can retain for longer.
 This supplement contributes to the normal energy metabolism, nervous and immune systems.
 It may also help to boost energy levels and enhance the function of the immune system.

 Oh, R.C. and Brown, D.L., 2003.
 Vitamin B12 deficiency.
 American family physician, 67(5), pp.979-986.